Booking Conditions

 12. The last trip of the day may return to the museum after it has closed in which case no re-entry to the museum will be possible.

-3. Terms and Conditions Applicable to Halloween
+3. Terms and Conditions Applicable to boat trips serving food

 4. Conditions Applicable to indoor events in the museum